 Simply put, you don’t know how clean the previous owner was.
 While that may come off as fearmongering, it’s hard to deny facts that are universal.
 The average human sheds anywhere between 0.03 and 0.09g of skin every hour, meaning you’ll likely lose 0.24 to 0.72g of skin just tonight if you get the recommended 8 hours of sleep.
 No deep clean will fully rid any mattress of dead skin cells, or the thought of them.
 That’s also not to mention the possibilities of sweat, bacteria, and smells that may seep into the mattress.
 Don’t forget about dust mites, whose presence can spark allergies.
 A bed isn’t just where you sleep, it’s an integral part of your health, which can boost your waking life.
 Invest in the next 8 to 10 years of your sleeping life by buying a brand-new three-quarter antique bed.

-A New Bed Will Provide More Comfort Than a New One
+A New Bed Will Provide More Comfort Than an Old One

 Finding A Custom-Made Mattress for An Antique Bed